AVEVA/sample-adh-bulk_upload-dotnet/README.md

 Configure the sample using the file [appsettings.placeholder.json](BulkUploader/appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

-1. `Resource` can usually be left as default, but should be the host specified at the beginning of the URL in the [ADH API Console](https://datahub.connect.aveva.com/apiconsole)
+1. `Resource` can usually be left as default, but should be the host specified at the beginning of the URL in the [Cds API Console](https://datahub.connect.aveva.com/apiconsole)
 1. `TenantId` should be the ID that comes after `/Tenants/` in the same URL
-1. `NamespaceId` should be the name of the ADH Namespace to send the data to
+1. `NamespaceId` should be the name of the Cds Namespace to send the data to
 1. `ClientId` should be the ID of a [Client Credentials Client](https://datahub.connect.aveva.com/clients).
 1. `ClientSecret` should be the secret from the Client Credentials Client that was specified
 1. `DataView` is the path to the dataview json file.